demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-reference-set-create
 ***
-Create a new reference set.
+Creates a new reference set.

 #### Base Command